Brian Lunn

-His most important work as a writer was 'Switchback', his autobiography published in 1948.
+Lunn most important work as a writer was 'Switchback', his autobiography published in 1948.
 Its highlight is Brian's description of a mental breakdown he had while serving in Mesopotamia in the 11th Black Watch.
 The onset of his breakdown was described as follows:

 His other books include a biography of Martin Luther, an "autobiography" of Satan which he "collated" in collaboration with William Gerhardie, a travel guide to Belgium, and a history of the Rothschild family.
 "Salvation Dynasty" was Brian Lunn's account of the Salvation Army's founders.